Our Programs

 Nomination Process

-Every spring, the Bureau for Educational and Cultural Affairs will internally circulate details regarding nominations for the Lois Roth Award, the Ilchman-Richardson Award and the Gill Jacot-Guillarmod Awards.
-Supervisors are invited to submit nominations in all three categories, which must include:
+Every spring, the Department of State’s Bureau of Educational and Cultural Affairs will internally circulate details regarding nominations for the four Lois Roth Foundation Awards.
+State Department supervisors are invited to submit nominations in all four categories, which must include:

-2. Name, title and email address of nominating supervisor;
+2. Name, title and email address of the nominating supervisor;

 3. Work location of the nominee;